jdevfullstack-tutorials/single-display-arduino-project/README.md

 ## The BreadBoard
 ![breadboard](https://github.com/xdvrx1/single-display-arduino-project/blob/main/res/src3.png?raw=true)

-Breadboards are convenience for you to simply put things in place.
+Breadboards are a convenience for you to simply put things in place.
 Plus, it provides connections either horizontally or vertically for further ease.
 Because